plblum/jivs/planning/Design Jivs-DOM.md

 }
 ```

-The subclass still must implement `findConsumers()`.
-If it returns no consumers, dispatch is a normal no-op.
-If `findConsumers()` itself throws, that is a discovery implementation failure rather than an installed-consumer failure; the base contract does not hide it.
+The subclass still must implement `findElements()`.
+If it returns no elements, dispatch is a normal no-op.
+If `findElements()` itself throws, that is a discovery implementation failure rather than an installed-element failure; the base contract does not hide it.

 Every dispatcher is detached from the elements it discovers.
 Element discovery occurs during each dispatch operation, and a dispatcher must not retain a discovered element, an element collection, or a DOM subtree between operations.
 Element-specific state belongs on the element through the installed `IJivsDomElement` properties or another element-owned mechanism.
 This allows elements to be removed, replaced, or added after attachment without recreating or reconfiguring the dispatcher.
 A dispatcher may retain only discovery policy and state that is independent of particular element identities.